 THEIR CUSTOMER SERVICE

 If you do not feed TLC and are opting for kibble, make sure the first few ingredients are all from a meat source.
 About 27% of your puppy’s diet should consist of protein (animal, not vegetarian).
 Additionally, German Shepherd Puppies benefit from food that is labeled as for a “Large Breed Puppy”.
 This food is calculated for their specific needs so that they grow gradually enough to support healthy bones and joints.
-And be sure to include joint supplements if you're not feeding TLC.
+And be sure to include joint supplements for the entirety of the dog's life if you're not feeding TLC.
 You can read more about what supplements we recommend under the question "How Do I Prevet Hip & Elbow Dysplasia?"

 Keep your puppy fit and trim, don’t under or over feed!
 Your puppy should be eating 3 small meals daily.
 When they are about 6 months old, you can split the food into just two meals.